-Aon Plc (AON), the insurance broker that moved its headquarters to London from Chicago, rallied after gaining in each of the company’s priority metrics for the first time in three years.
+Aon Plc (AON:US), the insurance broker that moved its headquarters to London from Chicago, rallied after gaining in each of the company’s priority metrics for the first time in three years.

 Aon, the world’s largest insurance broker, jumped 2.9 percent to $53.84 at 4:04 p.m. in New York, the largest advance in the 24-company KBW Insurance index.